 So how do you stop being a people-pleaser?

 Pay attention to your feelings.
-For many of us who people-please, we try so hard to control things that we lose sight of ourselves and don’t even notice how we’re feeling inside.
+For many of us who people-please, we try hard to control things that we lose sight of ourselves and don’t even notice how we’re feeling inside.
 So, step one is to feel.
-Close your eyes and deliberately try to feel the feeling that’s coming up for you when you find yourself trying to people-please.
+Close your eyes and deliberately try to feel the feeling coming up for you when you find yourself trying to people-please.
 If you notice you’re feeling frustrated, angry, or resentful, ask yourself why.
 How come I’m feeling resentful?
 Dig deep and keep asking until you get down to the core reason.
 You’ll know when you get there because it’ll feel like a punch to the stomach.
-Becoming aware of why you’re doing this is the first step in changing the way you show up.
+Becoming aware of why you’re doing this is the first step in changing how you show up.

 Acknowledge that you can’t control other people.
 When you find yourself trying to people-please to make them like you, take a deep breath and remind yourself that you can’t control other people no matter how hard you try and that you can only control what you think/feel/do.
-From that place of acknowledgment, ask yourself how you want to show up in this relationship knowing that you can’t control anyone but yourself.
+From that place of acknowledgment, ask yourself how you want to show up in this relationship, knowing that you can’t control anyone but yourself.
 Do you want to be angry, resentful, or frustrated?
 Calm, competent, or enough?
 Decide for yourself how you want to show up and become it.

 If you want to talk about your people-pleasing ways and would like help changing them, book a free consultation me!